nextcloud/documentation/developer_manual/app/database.rst

       /**
        * Finds an item by user id
-       * @param string $userId: the id of the user that we want to find
+       * @param string $userId the id of the user that we want to find
-       * @throws DoesNotExistException: if the item does not exist
+       * @throws DoesNotExistException if the item does not exist
-       * @return the item
+       * @return Item the item
        */
       public function findByUserId($userId){
           $sql = 'SELECT * FROM ' . $this->tableName . ' WHERE user = ?';